Amazon S3

 1. Click PIPELINES in the Navigation Bar.

-2. Click + CREATE in the Pipeline List View.
+2. Click + CREATE PIPELINE in the Pipelines List View.

 3. In the Select Source Type page, select S3.